genx-tech/gx-data/docs/EntityModel.md

 * $bypassEnsureUnique
 * $toDictionary
 * $migration - {boolean}, set by migration program, will be passed on to associated operation
+* $upsert - {boolean|object}, for create_ only, insert or update on duplicate, pass object if insert extra data

 ## Connector options